russjudge/RussJudge.WPFValueConverters/README.md

 ConverterParameter='&lt;boolValueToMatch-default true&gt;|&lt;brush definition on match&gt;|&lt;brush definiton on mismatch&gt;'

+## BooleanToIntegerConverter

+This converter will take a boolean value and generate an Integer value.
+The parameters determine the values returned based on true or false.

+Parameter syntax:

+ConverterParameter='&lt;valueToReturnIfTrue&gt;|&lt;valueToReturnIfFalse&gt;'

 ## BytesToMBFormatter

 This converts an int64 number into a string formatted by culture.
 It assumes the number represents bytes and divides by factors of 1024 to